Board funding for property projects

 You may wish to sell property paid for with board or community funding.

-As a board of trustees, you are a Crown agent so any disposal must go through the Crown disposal process.
+As a board of trustees, you're a Crown agent so any disposal must go through the Crown disposal process.

 Talk to the team at your local Ministry office for advice about selling your board-owned property.